dispatchrun/dispatch-py/README.md

 ### Installing the Dispatch CLI

 As a pre-requisite, we recommend installing the Dispatch CLI to simplify the configuration and execution of applications that use Dispatch.
-On OSX, this can be done easily using the [Homebrew](https://docs.brew.sh/) tap:
+On macOS, this can be done easily using [Homebrew](https://docs.brew.sh/):

 ```console
 brew tap stealthrocket/dispatch